 2013 BMW 5-Series Hybrid Review

-Critics agree that the ActiveHybrid 5 has a functional and attractive cabin that’s built with top-notch materials.
+Reviewers agree that the 2013 BMW ActiveHybrid 5 has a functional and attractive cabin that’s built with top-notch materials.
 Test drivers also note that the ActiveHybrid 5’s front seats are comfortable and supportive, and they like that the interior isn’t cluttered with buttons since many vehicle functions are controlled through BMW’s iDrive system.
 Still, one reviewer says that iDrive isn’t as easy to use as the Mercedes-Benz E-Class’ COMAND infotainment system.
 Standard features include a sunroof, four-zone automatic climate control, navigation and a 10-speaker stereo with HD Radio and Bluetooth.
 A power trunk lid, parking sensors, a backup camera, heated and ventilated front seats, a heated steering wheel and a Bang & Olufsen sound system are among the ActiveHybrid 5’s optional features.

 - "The only exception is the ActiveHybrid 5, which hardly seems to justify its marginal fuel savings at its high price." -- Edmunds